mjkurrels/mKurrels.github.io/_posts/2016-4-29-about_my_project.md

 Do I really need to change my AWS secrets?
 Deleting my repository isn't enough?

 Yes and Yes.
 As soon as you make your code public, any sensitive data is already compromised.
 I found your code within 1 or 2 minutes of you publishing it and I am sure I'm not unique.
-The only way to be safe is to change your credentials
+The only way to be safe is to change your credentials.
+In fact, if you change your credentials, you don't really need to delete your repository.
+You will just have some useless credentials in a previous commit.
+Which might be embarassing, but that's all.

-But the credentials were only for an S3 database, and there was no sensitive data in there.
+But the credentials were only for a S3 database, and there was no sensitive data in there.
 Is that a problem?

 It still might be a problem.
 The problem is that if your credentials are root account credentials (and I don't know if they are or not), then they can be used for all of the aws services.
 People can actually use those credentials to spin up a bunch of servers and mine bitcoins (or do what ever they want to do with those credentials).
 That could end up costing you a bunch of money.